Fitness Boot Camp & Ski Conditioning Home Direction Contact Site Map Store RA Orthotics Seattle

 “We’re almost done with the warm-up”

-Having participated myself for the past 5 years, I want to give you some hints on how best to prevent injury and treat some of the most common problems you might experience.
-If you have questions during class feel free to ask me at any time that I’m able to draw a breath.
+We want to give you some hints on how best to prevent injury and treat some of the most common problems you might experience.

 If you have never participated in Boot Camp and want an out-of-this-world workout, use this link for more information.